metomi/rose/sphinx/api/built-in/rose_arch.rst

 Zipping files
 ^^^^^^^^^^^^^
-There are multiple ways of specifying that you want your achive to be
+There are multiple ways of specifying that you want your archive to be
 compressed:

 You can infer compression from the target extension: